bspk-www/bspk-www.github.io/docs/src/.vuepress/public/README.md

 # BSPK website

 ## Branches
-- `main` - result static pages, branched used by GitHub Pages
+- `master` - result static pages, branched used by GitHub Pages
 - `source` - source code for development
 - `backup` - backup branch for previous version of the website